International Employment Laws

 This permit is a good solution for employers that are not official sponsors.
 On the other hand, the employer has to be registered at the Chamber of Commerce’s trading register.

 International trade regulation permits enterprises to bring their foreign employees to the Netherlands temporarily.
-Under this regulation, the employer can apply to the Employee Insurance Agency (UWV).
+Under this regulation, the employer can apply to the Employee Insurance Agency (UWV) and apply for the Netherlands visa for their employees.

 If you want to transfer an employee to your branch in the Netherlands, you can also rely on the directive Intra Corporate Transferees.
-This applies to companies established outside of the EU/EEA, but have a branch in the Netherlands.
+This applies to companies established outside of the EU/EEA but has a branch in the Netherlands.

-To be eligible for this permit, the employee must be a specialist, manager, or trainee.
+To be eligible for this type of visa for the Netherlands, the employee must be a specialist, manager, or trainee.
 There are also wage and qualification requirements.
-The employee must be working for the company at least for three months before transferring.
+The employee must be working for the company for at least three months before transferring.
 Their salary must meet the criteria for a highly educated migrant worker.

 The Netherlands aims to make it easy for innovative startups to hire global talent.
-It is also offering the essential start-up personnel permit.
-But, both startups and the talent need to meet certain criteria.
+It also offers the essential start-up personnel permit that works as a work visa for the Netherlands.
+But, both startups and the talent need to meet specific criteria.

 The startup requesting this type of permit must have a scalable business model.
 It must also have less than 15 employees and be financially prepared to hire the talent.
 Furthermore, the startup must be willing to offer at least one percent of the shares to the new employee.
 One startup can employ up to five people through this program.

-The essential personnel has to be an expert in the needed special field.
-They should also have an employment contract with the company, and meet the income requirements.
+The essential personnel has to be experts in the needed special field.
+They should also have an employment contract with the company and meet the income requirements to meet the visa requirements for the Netherlands' essential start-up personnel.
 The employees younger than 30 must have an income of at least €3,672, while those over thirty must have € 5,008 gross per month.

 The work permit for highly skilled migrants, also known as “knowledge workers”, is given to those employees who will contribute to the Dutch knowledge-based economy.
 The Netherlands looks into employees’ salaries and job titles to determine whether they meet the criteria for a highly skilled migrant.

-You need a contract with an employer or a research institution in the Netherlands to apply for this work permit.
+You need a contract with an employer or a research institution in the Netherlands to apply for this work visa for the Netherlands.
 The contract must include a title such as scientific researcher or doctor in training.

 Employees under 30 years of age applying for this work permit must make at least €3,299.
 If the employee is older than 30, they must make at least €4,500 per month.

-To do this, they must submit their qualifications and relevant licenses.
-They should also present their business plan, and show that it will bring value to the Netherlands economy.
+To prove this, they must submit their qualifications and relevant licenses.
+To meet this visa requirement for the Netherlands, they should also present their business plan and show that it will bring value to the Netherlands economy.
 The latter includes job opportunities the new business will create, innovation, or the fact that it will attract investors.

 Both self-employed and freelancers have to prove they can earn sufficient income from their activities.
 Freelancers must show that they have at least one commission in the Netherlands.